Yangon, Myanmar

 When we asked people living in Yangon what life is like and how people spend their time, they said:

 "Living in Yangon as an expat or digital nomad can be an exciting and rewarding experience.
 The city is full of culture, history, and friendly locals.
 Expats and digital nomads can find a variety of accommodation options, from luxury apartments to budget-friendly guesthouses.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 The city is well-connected with reliable internet and mobile networks, making it easy to stay connected with the rest of the world.
 There are plenty of activities to keep you busy, from exploring the city's many temples and pagodas to sampling the delicious local cuisine.
-With its vibrant culture and friendly people, Yangon is an ideal destination for expats and digital nomads," commented one expat who made the move to Yangon.
+With its vibrant culture and friendly people, Yangon is an ideal destination for expats and digital nomads," said one expat in Yangon.

 What do expats in Yangon appreciate most about the local culture?